Crown-Commercial-Service/ReportMI-service-manual/doc/adr/0018-submission-state-machine.md

 * **supplier_accepted** - the supplier has reviewed the result of the data processing and are happy that it is accurate

+Other states may added in future to cover approval processes, and fixing mistakes in returns.

 ## Decision

 The system will model the 6 states highlighted above.